Alzymologist/Kampela/docs/development/security/security_features_list.md

 - Inner circuit produces minimal noise.
 - Build signature is checked on-board.
 - Self-destruction can be initiated on Kampela only locally, no api for remote one or one through companion device.
+- Self-destruction must be available without the detachable token or any other authorization.

 ## Firmware
 - Kampela stores all derivations created on it.
 - Kampela is able to display derivation path as hex combination.
 - All incoming data must be parsed in Kampela and displayed to user.
+- Signatures for all verifiable data must be checked on Kampela.
 - Forbid blind signing.
 - Sufficiently complex pin.
 - Limit the number of pin entering attempts before Kampela is irreparably blocked.